Markham Fair: History

-The earliest recorded fair held in Markham was in 1857 at the fairgrounds then located on the South East corner of the junction of Highways 7 (Wellington Street) and 48.
-Prior to that, fairs were held in Unionville, Ontario in 1855 and also in Markham.
+The earliest recorded fair held in Markham was in 1857 at the fairgrounds then located on the southeast corner of Main and Wellington Streets (now Main Street Markham and Highway 7).
+Prior to that, fairs were held in nearby Unionville (today a neighbourhood of Markham) in 1855.

 The fair attracted farm participation from east section of York County based loosely on the York East (provincial electoral district) (East York, Scarborough, Markham, Whitchurch).

 In 1865 Captain William Armstrong granted 5 acre of his land for the fairgrounds to build several buildings (grandstand, track, stalls, ice rink, exhibition hall) including a single floor agricultural hall.
 A new two floor hall, ticket office and rink was planned in 1894 and in 1916 a fire destroyed those buildings and were later replaced with a larger Agricultural Hall (Crystal Palace) to house the fair.
 The massive brick 220 ft by 74 ft rink would serve as an early recreation centre.

 In 1963 the fair buildings were demolished to make way for the Markham Village Cenotaph and Community Centre (including indoor ice rink).
-In 1977 the Fair relocated to its current site where the four-day fair is held annually on the weekend preceding Canadian Thanksgiving.
+In 1977 the Fair relocated to its current site where the four-day fair is held annually on the weekend preceding Thanksgiving.
 The Markham Village Library was built in 1980-1981 (on land bought by the then Town of Markham in 1975) now occupies the site of the old fairgrounds and mimics the barrel vault design of the old Agricultural Hall.

 Board of directors

 The society is an Ontario corporation that owns and operates the fair and its properties.
-It is governed by a board of 24 directors, who are elected at each annual meeting for a three-year period, and six junior directors (between the ages of 18–26) who are elected annually for a one-year period.
+It is governed by a board of 24 directors, who are elected at each annual meeting for a three-year period, and six junior directors (between the ages of 18 and 26) who are elected annually for a one-year period.
 All directors are elected by members of the society who attend the annual meeting.
 From among the directors, the President (Chair) and two vice-presidents are elected following the annual meeting, along with a Treasurer, General Manager, and Secretary.